Critical Review: iHeartMedia (IHRT) and The Competition

 |2.52

-iHeartMedia currently has a consensus price target of $18.20, suggesting a potential upside of 125.53%.
+iHeartMedia currently has a consensus price target of $18.20, indicating a potential upside of 125.53%.
 As a group, “Radio broadcasting stations” companies have a potential upside of 102.99%.
-Given iHeartMedia’s higher possible upside, research analysts plainly believe iHeartMedia is more favorable than its rivals.
+Given iHeartMedia’s higher possible upside, equities analysts plainly believe iHeartMedia is more favorable than its competitors.

-This table compares iHeartMedia and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares iHeartMedia and its competitors revenue, earnings per share and valuation.

 |Gross Revenue